noahehall/multicloud/providers/aws/services/networkingContentDelivery/elb.md

 - the first load balancer type
 - not recommended for use unless you have legacy services or applications that need the Classic Load Balancer.

-### application load balancer

-- layer 7 http/s/grpc
-- features
-  - route traffic based on request data e.g. paths, headers, hosts, etc
-  - send fixed responses directly to the client
-  - TLS offloading/termination
-  - user authnz: uses OpenID Connect (OIDC) and supports SAML, LDAP, microsoft active directory, etc
-  - rich metrics and logging
-  - sticky sessions with http cookies to send subsueqent requests to the save backend target
-- schemes
-  - internet facing: routes public requests
-  - internal: routes private ip requests to targets with private ips
-- target types: ip, instance, lambda

-### network load balancer

-- layer 4 tcp/udp/tls
-  - enable access to resources within a private vpc
-- features
-  - does not need to worry about the upper layer protocol and it is much faster
-  - tcp & UDP connections
-  - source IP preservation
-  - low latency
-  - sticky sessions
-  - automatically receives a static IP addr per availability zone subnet
-  - can assign a custom fixed elastic ip addr per availability zone subnet
-  - dns failover via route 53 to direct traffic to load balancer nodes in other zones

-### gateway laod balancer

-- mainly used to load balance requests to third party applications
-  - uses Gateway Load Balancer endpoints to securely exchange traffic across VPC boundaries.
-  - Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances across VPCs
-- layer 3 gateway and layer 4 loadbalancer
-  - deploy scale and manage thirdparty appliances like firewalls, intrusion detection adn prevension systems, and deep packet inspection systems
-  - It listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule.
-  - It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
-- features
-  - high availabilty routing to backends via health checks
-  - gateway load balancer endpoints
-  - integrated with cloudwatch metrics for monitoring
-  - deploy new appliances by selecting them from the aws marketplace
-  - private connectivity to itnernet gateways, VPCs and other resources over a private network

 ## considerations

 - scheme: either internet-facing oor internal